-COUN 6473 Child and Adolescent Counseling Theory and techniques for treating emotional and psychological disorders in children and adolescents with a focus on various counseling approaches to treatment and treatment evaluation Prerequisite: Nine hours in a appropriate graduate program
+COUN 6473 Child and Adolescent Counseling Theory and techniques for treating emotional and psychological disorders in children and adolescents with a focus on various counseling approaches to treatment and treatment evaluation.
+Prerequisite: PSY 6113 : PSY 6543.

-COUN 6493 Internship in College Student CounselingSupervised practice (a minimum of 600 clock hours) in one or more student affairs settings Must include at least 240 clock hours of direct service to clients, at least one hour per week of individual supervision with the site supervisor, and at least one and one-half hours per week of group supervision with a program faculty member [Prerequisite: Completion of all coursework prior to or concurrent with the internship hours and approval of the degree program committee]
+COUN 6493 Internship in College Student Counseling Supervised practice (a minimum of 600 clock hours) in one or more student affairs settings.
+Must include at least 240 clock hours of direct service to clients, at least one hour per week of individual supervision with the site supervisor, and at least one and one-half hours per week of group supervision with a program faculty member.
+[Prerequisite: Completion of all coursework prior to or concurrent with the internship hours and approval of the degree program committee].